Heard about the new ‘Ad Intents’ feature in AdSense’s Auto ads program?

 Ad Intents offers a new avenue for revenue generation for advertisers and publishers alike.
 The contextual nature of these ads will likely lead to a more engaged, proactive audience - translating to higher CTRs, greater ad revenue, and users who are more likely to convert.

-Ad Intents Implementation and Considerations
+Ad Intents implementation and considerations

 Ad intents are an opt-in feature within the Google AdSense platform, meaning publishers can decide whether or not Ad Intents are right for them.
 They will continue to exist alongside existing Auto ads formats, such as overlay and in-page ads.